loa-org/loa-hdl/README.markdown

 for robotic (and other) applications.

 A microcontroller from the STM32F series from ST is used as the central processing unit.
-It is coupled with a Spartan-3 FPGA from Xilinx which will be used as a powerfull I/O-Expander.
+It is coupled with a Spartan-3 or 6 FPGA from Xilinx which will be used as a powerfull I/O-Expander.
 With this combination it is possible to control multiple motors with encoders and other actuators while processing sensor data and controlling the robot.